LeeLenaleee/vue-chartjs3/README.md

 # vue-chartjs-wrapper
 A wrapper around the chart.js library based on vue-chart.js

+You can dynamically change the options, data or chart type, and the chart will update automatically update for you.

 ## using the wrapper
 You can import Chart and use it as a normal component in your vue app.

-For specific documentation about the library see: https://www.chartjs.org/
+For the specific documentation about the library see: https://www.chartjs.org/

 ### example
     <template>